Amazing UFO homes that are out of this world

 Flying saucer home, Pembrokeshire, UK

 This UFO-style home touched down in the heart of South Pembrokeshire, UK, close to the seaside resorts of Tenby and Saundersfoot.
-The modern pad looks just like the flying saucers of sci-fi movies, but features plenty of home comforts, too.

 Flying saucer home, Pembrokeshire, UK

-A remote-controlled hatch door leads inside, where a double bed and two singles can be found—the latter of which doubles up as a sitting area.
 There’s also a dining area, a kitchenette and classic 80s games, like Space Invaders and Defender, for the lucky occupant to play.

 Flying saucer home, Pembrokeshire, UK

 As for décor, the property is fantastically futuristic, functional and minimal.
-The home’s rotund ceiling, circular skylights and sweeping walls provide plenty of space and natural light—you’d never feel claustrophobic when staying here!
+The home’s rotund ceiling, circular skylights and sweeping walls provide plenty of space and natural light – you’d never feel claustrophobic when staying here!

 Flying saucer home, Pembrokeshire, UK

 The unusual holiday home also boasts a lovely patio garden and has access to a shed that’s filled with treats for lucky guests to savour.
-Fancy hopping aboard?
-Head over to Airbnb to reserve your place on this flying saucer!

 Geodesic dome house, Victoria, Australia

-Aptly located in Apollo Bay, an Australian town in southwestern Victoria—and a stop on the Great Ocean Road—this futuristic retreat is truly one-of-a-kind.
-Positioned close to the coast and the area’s spectacular Great Otway National Park, we can certainly understand why any extra-terrestrial would want to settle down here.
+Positioned close to the coast and the area’s spectacular Great Otway National Park, we can certainly understand why any visiting lifeforms would want to settle down here.

 Geodesic dome house, Victoria, Australia

 The geodesic dome might look small, but it’s perfectly formed.
 The property was built in the mid-1960s by prominent Tasmanian furniture designer John Smith and boasts plenty of quirky period touches that we love.
-These include its spiral staircase, honeycomb-shaped design details and its quirky triangular windows.

 Geodesic dome house, Victoria, Australia

-Inside, there’s a living room with a barrel ceiling and wood-burning stove, a galley-style kitchen, two bedrooms and a bathroom.
 The property has solar-powered batteries and a natural water supply, allowing the owner to live off the grid.
 What’s more, there’s a covered outdoor kitchen, complete with a wood-fired oven.

 Geodesic dome house, Victoria, Australia

 Yet that isn’t all.
-The dazzling dome was designed to take advantage of the captivating surrounding scenery, so benefits from mezzanine sleeping quarters and skylights.
+The dazzling dome was designed to take advantage of the captivating surrounding scenery and benefits from mezzanine sleeping quarters and expansive skylights.
 There’s also a cool boathouse located outside, perfect for making a quick escape.
-The property last sold in September 2020 for AUD$600,000, that’s just $390,000 (£349k).

 Modern airship, Oban, UK

-Nestled on the shores of the Sound of Mull near Oban, on Scotland’s rugged west coast, this incredible home is as unique as it is inviting.
-Described as an airship, the pad is enclosed by four acres of land and benefits from incredible views of the moody Highland peaks.
+Nestled on the shores of the Sound of Mull near Oban, on Scotland’s rugged west coast, this incredible Airbnb home is as unique as it is inviting.

 Modern airship, Oban, UK

-The sustainable getaway was designed by architect Roderick James and is formed from insulated aluminium and plenty of glass, allowing visitors to see right through it to the woodland landscape outside.
-Hidden in plain sight, the airship is rustic yet beautifully contemporary, with natural timber panelling, steel accents and bespoke furnishings.
+The sustainable getaway was designed by architect Roderick James and is formed from insulated aluminium and plenty of glass, allowing visitors to soak up views of the woodland landscape outside.

 Modern airship, Oban, UK